Attribute Value Analysis Metric

 • Length is less than

-In the example below, the user has selected 'Length' for the attribute and 'Equal to' for the operator.
-The user wants to know if the value of the 'Length' attribute is equal to '6 in.'
+In the example screenshot above, the user has selected 'Width' for the attribute and 'Equal to' for the operator.
+The user wants to know if the value of the 'Width' attribute is equal to '6 in.'
 If it is, then the returned score will be '100' (true).
 If it is not, then the returned score will be '0' (false), and this score will be accompanied with a message, as displayed in the 'Error Message' text field.

-Note: In this example, the Value text field includes a validation base type of 'Numeric Text' (displayed as '12a').
+In this example, the Value text field includes a validation base type of 'Numeric Text' (displayed as '12a').
 The validation base type displayed in the Value text field is dependent on the validation base type of the attribute selected by the user for analysis.
-For information regarding validation base types, refer to the Base Unit ID, Name, and Value Aspects topic in the Outbound Map Data documentation here.
+For information regarding validation base types, refer to the Base Unit ID, Name, and Value Aspects topic in the Data Exchange documentation.

-Note: If the user selects an attribute that is not valid for a product, the metric will be considered non-applicable for that product and no data quality information will be produced when the Sufficiency Data Calculator event processor is run.
+Note: An attribute that is not valid for a product is not applicable for that product metric and no data quality information will be produced when the Sufficiency Data Calculator event processor is run.

-The 'Edit messages' window appears.
-Note that the 'Message' text field is editable.
-Descriptive text below the text field describes in detail how the placeholders included in the error message work in order to create an error message.
-Although the default error message (or something similar) is suggested, users are able to edit the error message, depending on their individual needs.
+The 'Edit messages' window displays and the 'Message' text field is editable.
+Descriptive text below the text field describes in detail how the placeholders included in the error message work to create an error message.
+Although a default error message is suggested, users can edit the error message for the individual need.

-Note: Although the error message can be edited by the user, the placeholders themselves (attribute_id, attribute_value) cannot be edited.
-If the placeholders are edited, the user will receive a validation error message when attempting to save the edited message.
-When the metric is run, placeholders are replaced by the ' real values,' e.g., 'attribute_id' would be replaced with the name of the attribute that the metric is evaluating.
+Note: Although the error message can be edited by the user, editing the 'attribute_id' and 'attribute_value' placeholders results in a validation error message when attempting to save the edited message.
+When the metric is run, placeholders are replaced by the 'real values,' e.g., 'attribute_id' would be replaced with the ID of the attribute that the metric is evaluating.

-1. Once a language is selected, edit the message to reflect the language specified for translation.
+6. In the Message parameter, edit the text to reflect the language specified for translation.

-1. Click the green plus sign to add another translation or 'OK' to close the 'Edit messages' window.
+7. Click the 'Add translation' button () to add another translation or click 'OK' to close the window.

-1. Click 'Save' to close the Edit Metric Configuration wizard.
+8. Click 'Save' to close the Edit Metric Configuration wizard and save the metric.

-Note: The localized error messages are displayed by using locales; they are not context-dependent.
-For more information about locales, refer to the Localization topic in the Administrative Portal documentation here.
-For more information about localized messages, refer to the Localized Messages for JavaScript Business Rules topic in the Business Actions documentation here.
+Note: Translation error messages are displayed by using locales; they are not context-dependent.
+For more information about locales, refer to the topic Localization in the Administration Portal documentation.
+For more information about localized messages, refer to the topic Localized Messages for JavaScript Business Rules in the Business Rules documentation.

 Once the metric is added to a sufficiency and the sufficiency is run, the results are displayed in the sufficiency panel within the Web UI.
 In the example below, the Attribute Value Analysis Metric (titled 'AttC') has been added to the sufficiency 'Product Measurement Requirements,' and returned a score of '100' because the attribute 'Length' value is equal to '6 in,' which was the value input into the metric.
 Because the returned score is '100' and not '0,' there is no accompanying error message.